 • An official report of your GRE General Test Scores is required.
 The verbal, quantitative and analytical sections are mandatory.

 You must contact at least one potential advisor before you submit your application to see if the advisor is taking on new students.
 Please contact them by phone, email, or (best) in person.
-Make sure that your Statement of Purpose clearly states your research interests and career goals, to better determine which faculty will be the best fit, and to convince at least one faculty member that you would make an excellent graduate student.
+Make sure that your Statement of Purpose clearly states who you want as your grad advisor at the top of the page, along with your research interests and career goals.
 Check the Biological Sciences web site for the list of faculty and research areas.
 Graduate Advisors are always on the lookout for promising students, so don’t be shy about making contact.
 You should be proactive and assertive about your strengths.
 Decisions about acceptance will not be made until your completed application file has been reviewed, so these conversations with potential advisors should reveal whether you are a serious candidate for consideration!

 2.)
 THREE Letters of Recommendations: are now submitted online through CSU Mentor, Page 11.
 If you have questions regarding this step, please contact the Graduate Admissions Office, 707.826.6250.

 3.)
 Transcripts: One official transcript is required from each college or university you have ever attended, sent directly to Graduate Admissions (address below).
 Official transcripts must be in their original sealed envelope.

 You do not need to request transcripts for any work completed at HSU.
 If you were enrolled at Humboldt as a regular matriculated student within the past 5 years, we will still have your file, you do not need to request transcripts for college work completed elsewhere, unless you completed that college work after you left Humboldt.

 A detailed Statement of Purpose MUST be included in your application in order for it to be complete.
 PLEASE specify who you want as your graduate advisor at the very top of your statement!
 Also, please specify on your detailed Statement of Purpose (SOP):